scaldi/scaldi-website/learn.md

 * `injectActorRef` - creates a new actor with the help of `ActorRef` factory which should be implicitly available in the scope.
 * `injectActorProps` - injects `Props` for the `Actor`, so that you can create new `Actor`s yourself with the help of the `ActorRef` factory.

-where `ActorRef` can be one of two things:
+where `ActorRef` factory can be one of two things:

 * `ActorContext` - it always implicitly available within an `Actor` and can be used to create a new actors in the context of current actor
 * `ActorSystem`